Need an easy outdoor activity? Try a pom pom water table.

-Here’s what my kids are playing at their pom pom water table
+Here’s how my kids are playing at their pom pom water table

-This was such a hit for my kids.
+This was such a hit for my kids (3 and 5 here).

 I dumped my bag of pom pom balls right into the water table and started filling it.
 From inside my house, I grabbed scoops, mini colanders, a masher and an ice cube tray.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 - Pom pom balls